mica-development/mica-tutorials/README.md

 ### Debugging Workflow

-**Important:** The debugging workflow is now completely independent of which file is currently open in the editor.
-You can debug any compiled binary at any time!
+**Important:** The debugging workflow is independent of which file is currently open in the editor.
+You can debug any compiled binary at any time.

 1. **Build all examples (recommended for first time):**